ToonWeyens/PB3D/README.md

 * TOP-BOTTOM ASYMMETRIC HELENA EQUILIBRIA HAS BEEN IMPROVED TO BETTER ENERGY RECONSTRUCTION.
 * Fixed bug in driver_X, where modes were set up when jumping to solution.
 * Implemented a test to invert top-bottom asymmetric HELENA equilibria through run-time argument --invert_top_bottom_H.
-* Fixed bug in clean up of 'calc_XUQ'.
+* Fixed bug in clean up of `calc_XUQ`.
-* 'calc_XUQ' has been rewritten and now takes into account the normal ranges, and it requires solution as well as perturbation modes variables.
+* `calc_XUQ` has been rewritten and now takes into account the normal ranges, and it requires solution as well as perturbation modes variables.
 These are passed through the calling routines.
 * Standardized the calculation of n_mod_tot to be the size of the secondary mode indices in the first dimension.
 * r_F is not saved in the modes variables any more, as it was never used.
-* 'v_interp_spline' is now in sol_utilities, and also used by 'calc_XUQ'.
+* `v_interp_spline` is now in sol_utilities, and also used by `calc_XUQ`.

 ## 2.21:
 * TOP-BOTTOM ASYMMETRIC HELENA EQUILIBRIA NOW GIVE CORRECT RESULTS.